 Approach Proposed.
-The project will continue to employ an Assistant Solicitor and Paralegal as a Prosecution Unit to investigate and prosecute only DUI and drug-related driving offenses, thereby improving the conviction rate through better preparation for each level of court cases.
+The project will fund an Assistant Solicitor and Paralegal to investigate and prosecute only DUI and drug-related driving offenses, thereby improving the conviction rate through better preparation for each level of court cases.
 The duties of the Assistant Solicitor and Paralegal will be typical of prosecution for DUI and drug-related driving offenses.
-The Assistant Solicitors will also be active participants with the 7th Judicial Circuit Law Enforcement Network and will be available for around-the-clock DUI case consultation with all law enforcement.
+The Assistant Solicitor will also be an active participant with the 7th Judicial Circuit Law Enforcement Network and will be available for around-the-clock consultation with all law enforcement.
 The project will also continue the efforts of the DWI Standards Assessment Program in Spartanburg County.

 Description of Budget.
-The project will fund Personnel @ \$87,738 (includes salaries and fringe benefits for one [1] Assistant Solicitor and one [1] Paralegal); Travel @ \$4,670 (includes in-state mileage, lodging, and per diem for job functions and necessary conferences/workshops); and Other @ \$2,765 (includes office supplies, mobile phone service, training and registration fees for one [1] attorney, and printer cartridges).
+The project will fund Personnel @ \$94,814 (includes salaries and fringe benefits for one [1] Assistant Solicitor and one [1] Paralegal); Travel @ \$2,125 (includes in-state mileage, lodging and per diem); and Other @ \$3,855 (includes office supplies, one [1] mobile phone services, training and registration fees, and printer cartridges).